About Dr. Christina Nelsen, PsyD

 - A Psychobiological Approach to Couple Therapy® (PACT) 2014-current, level 2, under PACT founder, Dr. Stan Tatkin, PsyD, MFT

-- Certification in Sex Therapy through The American Association of Sexuality Educators, Counselors and Therapists (AASECT) and California Institute of Integral Studies (in progress, expected 2018)
+- Certification in Sex Therapy through The American Association of Sexuality Educators, Counselors and Therapists (AASECT) In progress: expected 2019

 - Mentoring by world renowned Sexologist, Sexuality Educator, Pioneer of sex coaching and former President of AASECT, Dr. Patti Britton.
 2017-ongoing